Hey there! I am cool Coolio! I am a 6 year old male, pocket size Pomeranian mix, I weigh about 10lbs.

 - Steps seem to be a challenge as he's likely never seen them before.

 - Loud sounds or quick movements scare Coolio and he tries to get get away quickly.

-- Coolio would probably DO BEST living with a confident dog, this could help him see that the world is not scary.
+- Coolio would DO BEST living with a confident dog, this could help him see that the world is not scary.
 Coolio currently has a 16lbs foster brother, but no other pets are in the house and follows his foster brothers lead on just about everything

-- He knows his name and comes when called, but will not get very close.
+- He knows his name (Coco) and comes when called, but will not get very close.

 - Coolio enjoys being spoken to, and will now make eye contact.

 - Coolio doesn't play w/toys or chew chewy toys as he likely has never been allowed them before.